gomezdj/exersomes/README.md

 - **Usage Section**: Be sure to include relevant instructions or examples for your methods, focusing on how to effectively utilize the GPT-4 API for sequence generation.
 - **Contribution Guidelines**: Feel free to alter this section according to your project's contribution policies.

 This README provides a comprehensive overview of your project and should serve well to inform users about the purpose, setup, and usage of your RNA sequence generation tool.
-If you need further modifications or additions, please let me know!